 The Manager has established appropriate policies, procedures, practices, and guidelines to ensure the proper management of the Fund, such as policies regarding conflict-of-interest, illiquid assets, uses of derivatives, borrowing and short selling, cash shortage of the Funds and proxy voting The Manager's personnel responsible for compliance, together with management of the Manager, ensure that these policies, procedures, practices, and guidelines are communicated to all relevant persons and are updated as necessary (including the systems referred to above) to reflect changing circumstances.
 The Manager also monitors the application all such policies, procedures, practices, and guidelines to ensure their continuing effectiveness.
 Compliance with investment practises and investment restrictions mandated by securities legislation is monitored by the Manager on a regular basis.
-The investment practises and restrictions for the Fund as well as the guidelines for securities lending, repurchase or reverse repurchase transactions are described under the heading "What is a Mutual Fund and What are the Risks of Investing in a Mutual Fund? - Investment Restrictions".
+The investment practises and restrictions for the Fund as well as the guidelines for securities lending, repurchase or reverse repurchase transactions are described under the headings "WHAT IS A MUTUAL FUND AND WHAT ARE THE RISKS OF INVESTING IN A MUTUAL FUND?" and "INVESTMENT RESTRICTIONS".